atakama/jmeter_plugin_variabilization/README.md

 ![image](https://user-images.githubusercontent.com/2484866/182615004-337f2f39-2ba4-4383-b420-b6510615f6a2.png)

 - All the parameters name, in which samplers they are and where you can extract the parameter value.
 For example,here we have the parameter session.
-At the right, the list of samplers where you can put an extractor and at the left all the samplers which contain the parameter session
+At the right, the list of samplers where you can put an extractor and at the left all the samplers which contain the parameter "session"

 ![image](https://user-images.githubusercontent.com/2484866/182621023-af41db7a-65cd-4099-abb3-06fe046e476c.png)